OpenNews/srccon/about.md

 permalink: /about/
 ---

-<p class="big-lead">Everyone at SRCCON contributes to making it happen. <a href="/participation/form/">Our call for participation form</a> remains open on a rolling basis, so let us know if you'd lik to join in!</p>
+<p class="big-lead">Everyone at SRCCON contributes to making it happen. <a href="/participation/form/">Our call for participation form</a> remains open on a rolling basis, so let us know if you&rsquo;d like to join in!</p>

 # About SRCCON